RRZE-Webteam/fau-cris/README.md

     [cris show="publications" field_incl_proj="123456789" start="2022" muteheadings="1" quotation="apa"]

 Our edits to the original code are worth as little as about 20 lines and systematically follow the observed coding style.
-All edits are signed "LRT" for easy inspection.
+The edits are exclusive to *fau-cris.php*, *Publikationen.php* and *Forschungsbereiche.php*.
+They are all signed "LRT" for easy inspection.
 We hope for a merge in near future.